 One thing is guaranteed in straw bale construction, no matter what building approach you take, you will need to make custom bales during the construction process.
-Bales need to be shortened at corners, windows, doors, and in gable ends along with several other areas of the home.
-Consider the window to the right.
-Obviously a series of rectangular bales would not fit against this window so adjustments would need to be made during construction.
+Bales need to be shortened at corners, windows, doors, and in the gable ends, along with several other areas of the home.
+Consider a custom-shaped window, or wall shorter than the length of the bales.
+Obviously, a series of rectangular bales would not fit against a non-rectangular-shaped window or fit in a short wall, so adjustments would need to be made during construction.

 If you plan to use a post and beam system that is encapsulated within the bale walls, then you will need to notch your bales so that they fit tightly against the posts.
 As discussed yesterday in the Framing Considerations section, the size of the posts is important in regards to minimizing the work involved with cutting your notches.
 In addition, the skill set needed to make the notches efficiently is one you will want to practice because all of the notching and resizing takes time to accomplish and the more skilled you are at each job, the better.

-Like I mentioned above, these two aspects of straw bale construction are time consuming.
-Take the time to learn these steps well and have patience with your learning curve.
+As I mentioned above, these two aspects of straw bale construction are time-consuming.
+Take the time to learn these steps well, and have patience with your learning curve.
 What may seem redundant at first will be something well worth your effort once you start into your own build.
-Consider that in a typical 2100 square foot home, you can expect to retie 200 bales or more.
+Consider that in a typical 2100 square foot home; you can expect to retie 200 bales or more.
 Perhaps you don’t plan to build that big, but even half of that is a lot of retying!